avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   - The MATLAB forums have solutions for basically everything.
 If you're confused about how to use a function, consult the documentation.
 If you don't know where to start on a problem, consult the forums.
 I can almost guarantee you that someone has had a similar problem to you before and has asked about it.
 They might not have the exact solution you're looking for but they offer a very helpful starting point.

   - Even outside of MATLAB, StackOverflow and github are both excellent resources.
-StackOverflow houses answers to so many questions and github houses a lot of programs and example code for you to use.
+StackOverflow has the answers to almost any and every question you could possibly have and github houses a lot of programs and example code for you to use.

 - Don't be afraid to use external resources

   - Programmers are like artists -- Good artists create but great artists steal.
 But don't steal.
 Always cite your sources for your code in your heading -- something along the lines of "parts borrowed from [USER]".

+  - When you cite other users' work, either cite them in the heading of your script/program or where their code was used inside your script.
+In my Newton's Law of Cooling simulation, I used another user's code and I them when I used their code.
+Generally with citations, indicate where their code starts and ends with either a comment or extra whitespace.
+Make sure you also note when you modify their code and adjust your citation based off of that ie "Code borrowed from [USER] with modifications performed to [FUNCTION]"

 - Don't be afraid to take breaks